IIDE Partners with WebEngage to Empower Students with Cutting-Edge Marketing Automation Skills - www.lokmattimes.com

 IIDE Partners with WebEngage to Empower Students with Cutting-Edge Marketing Automation Skills

-Mumbai (Maharashtra) [India], September 23: IIDE, Asia’s largest digital marketing institute, has leveraged the expertise of the full-stack Retention ...
+PNN Mumbai (Maharashtra) [India], September 23: IIDE, Asia's largest digital marketing institute, has leveraged the expertise of the full-stack ...

 In a landmark partnership, IIDE, India's leading digital marketing institute, has joined forces with WebEngage to introduce a specialised Marketing Automation module for students.